World stocks grind higher after central bank stimulus signals

-LONDON World stocks ground higher on Monday after a frenetic round of activity at central banks in Asia and Europe showed they are willing to do more to support economic growth and inflation.
+LONDON World stock markets ground their way higher on Monday after a frenetic round of activity at central banks in Asia and Europe showed they are willing to do more to support economic growth and higher inflation.

-European shares, which had their best day in a month on Friday after the People's Bank of China cut interest rates, edged higher still after sources told Reuters Beijing was ready to ease policy further to head off slowing inflation.
+European shares, which had their best day in a month on Friday after the People's Bank of China cut interest rates, edged higher still on Monday after sources told Reuters at the weekend Beijing was ready to ease policy further to head off slowing inflation.

-European Central Bank chief Mario Draghi also looked to be clearing the way for the full-scale government bond buying hoped-for by investors but opposed by Germany's Bundesbank.
+European Central Bank chief Mario Draghi also looked to be clearing the way for the full-scale government bond buying widely hoped for by financial market investors but opposed by Germany's Bundesbank.

-On Monday, ECB governing council member Ewald Nowotny underscored the reservations that still exist in corners of the 18-country euro zone about such a move, however.

-Also potentially complicating the policy picture, the Ifo survey gave a more upbeat reading of German business sentiment than some other recent data.
-That bodes well for growth.
+Germany's influential Ifo survey gave a more upbeat vision of business sentiment than some other data in the past month, boding better for growth but potentially complicating the policy picture.

 Jean-Louis Cussac, the head of Paris-based firm Perceval Finance, said the market was currently driven by central banks.